gorkem-bulut/gorkem-bulut/README.md

-<h3 align="center">Escaped the digital wormhole.
-Thriving in the paper wasteland.</h3>
+<h3 align="center">Escaped the digital wormhole
+  Now thriving in the paper wasteland</h3>